 For the first two weeks after your treatment, it’s essential to avoid strenuous physical activity and heavy lifting.
 Dr. Khorasani and his team also provide instructions so that you fully understand how to clean your wound, apply antibacterial ointment, and protect it from the sun.
 You should also abstain from smoking and drinking alcoholic beverages during this time because they can slow down the healing process.

 In addition to your surgical wound, it’s also common to experience bruising and swelling following Mohs surgery, especially if you receive treatment on your scalp, forehead, or nose.
-These symptoms typically fade within 7-12 days and typically ease if you keep the affected area elevated higher than your heart, and by icing the area for 24 hours following your surgery.
+These symptoms typically fade within 7-14 days and typically ease if you keep the affected area elevated higher than your heart, and by icing the area for the first few hours following your surgery.

 We look forward to meeting you and offering the care and expertise you deserve.
 To expedite a request for a consultation, message us securely.
 You may also contact the office by phone at 347-574-8500, or fill out the information below.